dotnet-ad/Wires/README.md

 ### iOS

-To bind data to components :
+To bind data to components with extensions, simply use those fluent APIs :

 ```csharp
 this.ViewModel